ImaraBradley001/FlashPad/readme.md

 ## Description
 FlashPad is a simple text editor that can be used to read and write to text files.
-Supported encodeings are ASCII, UTF-8, UTF-16 and UTF-32

 ## Getting Started